valenzuelaMta/VacationAppPt2/README.md

 User recommendations after logged successfully into account.
 Bottom navigation view.

 ### Description
-This app will help you find your next travel destination by recommending popular places while also allowing you to look for a particular place following its details such as scenery, budget, time of the vacation, weather, and other variables.
+This app will help you find your next travel destination by recommending popular places while also allowing you to look for a particular place following its details such as a description, photogallery, price range, rating, and available flights.

 ### App Evaluation